carmandale/metal-sphere-demo/MetalSphereDemo/Compute/PRD-MetalShaders.md

 # Procedural Shader Integration – RealityKit PRD
-*Version 1.0* — *2024-06-17*
+*Version 1.1* — *2024-06-18*

 ---

 ## 1. Objective
-Enable the existing “Effect Sphere” and “Tunnel” procedural visual effects (originally written as fragment shaders) to run inside a RealityKit-based app.
+Enable the existing "Effect Sphere" and "Tunnel" procedural visual effects (originally written as fragment shaders) to run inside a RealityKit-based app.
 The effects will be computed by Metal **compute** kernels that render into `LowLevelTexture`s; those textures are then sampled by standard RealityKit materials applied to sphere meshes.

 ---